 This is a handy machine – still fully automatic like the larger Ovation 28, but handling only 14 chicken eggs at a time.
 I particularly like to use this machine for my Marans eggs, hatching a dozen or so at a time lets me keep track of specific groups that I am breeding.
 The automatic humidity control is excellent for thick shelled eggs, like the Marans.

 This incubator is less expensive than the Brinsea models, but I find it to be a reliable machine that gives me good hatching results.
 It has a foam body instead of plastic.
-Unfortunately you have purchase the turning apparatus separately from the machine itself, but the simplicity of having automatic turning is worth the additional cost.
+It comes as a kit that includes the turner unit.
 I also use a digital humidity measuring device – called a hygrometer – to help track the humidity during incubation in the Hovabator.
 If your budget doesn’t allow for a Brinsea, then I would recommend the Hovabator as my next choice.

 It is also great to have a candler that is easy to use.
-I prefer the Brinsea candler, either the standard or high intensity version.
+I prefer the Brinsea candler, which is available as either the standard or high intensity version.

 Once you hit Day 18 (of a 21 Day chicken egg incubation cycle) you can separate the eggs you want to track during the hatch by locking the eggs into mesh laundry bags.
 You want to choose laundry bags that are meant for delicate clothes, so that the mesh is very fine and the zippers are strong.
 Separate the eggs you want to track by placing them into the zippered bags.
 Then, when the chicks hatch, you know exactly which chicks came from which eggs!
 The bonus advantage of this method is that the chicks also tend to dry faster because they are rubbing against the mesh bags!